EatSleepCSRepeat/Peridot/README.md

 # Peridot
 - A good programming language, with a launcher.
-Note that you will need Python 3.10+, and Git [for packages] for this to work.
+Note that you will need Python 3.10+ for this to work.
 Only works in Windows 10-11 (haven't tested older versions.)
 And also, running the language directly from the src folder might break -- so just use launch.bat instead.
 ---
 - An example in how to print with Peridot: